daltonj/treccastweb/2021/duplicate_files/README.md

 `0000107b869682826003b04a40e63948 0000107b869682826003b04a40e63948 Vulnerable Senate Democrats think Republicans just handed them a lifeline on health care`

-Just the first copy of the document is included.
+Just the first copy of the document is included in the final index.